jmsknt/bbc_grad_scheme/README.md

     * Apply the rules of life to the cell
 * Update the universe's cells with the new values
 * Repeat to time limit or until the universe dies

+(Originally uploaded as my solution for the BBC Software Engineering Grad Scheme coding assignment).